Frequently Asked Questions

 12. Where do I view my pay stub?

-14. What happens if I get injured while on State Active Duty?
+19. What happens if I get injured while on State Active Duty?

-16. Who can answer questions on my claim?
+22. Who can answer questions on my claim?

-18. Will I be able to stay on State Active Duty if injured?
+23. Will I be able to stay on State Active Duty if injured?

-1. Who has authority to place me in State Active duty?
+1. Who has authority to place me in State Active Duty?

 Per statute, the Governor has authority to activate soldiers into State Active Duty.
 The Commissioner of Department of Military and Veterans Affairs/The Adjutant General is delegated this authority for activation in the event of wildfires.